 Apart from being spoilt for choice with their staple breakfast buffet line-up of waffles, assorted cheeses, fresh juices, egg station (cooked-to-order!) and Asian delights, diners can also choose one main from their special menu.

 You can pick from classic Eggs Benedict, hearty Smoked Salmon Bagel, a decadent Breakfast Burger or even a spoil-yourself Steak And Egg (requires a top-up of S$10).

-Luxuriate in the chill weekend vibes by opting for free-flow booze (additional S$35) that includes Prosecco, wines, beer, and access to the DIY mojito station!
+Luxuriate in the chill weekend vibes by opting for free-flow booze (additional S$45) that includes Prosecco, wines, and beer.

 Related Guide: Best Budget Buffets in Singapore

-If you don’t drink much, don’t spend money on a Champagne brunch (duh).
-The premium price is only really worth it if you can finish at least half a bottle of Champagne.
-Each.
+If you don’t drink much, don’t spend money on a champagne brunch.
+The premium price is only really worth it if you can finish at least half a bottle of champagne each.